-- Your child's stomach is small, so they need to eat every 2-3 hours.
+- Small stomachs need many meals.
+Your child's stomach is small, so they need to eat every 2-3 hours.
 Snacks are like little meals.
 Include a combination of food groups at each meal and snack, such as small pieces of apples and cheese or tortilla and beans. - Offer new food along with a favorite food.
-Do not force them to eat or try foods. - Eat with your child to help them learn to like the foods your family likes.
-The whole family eats better when you sit down together. - Give smaller portions and help your child get more if they are still hungry. - Limit sugary snacks and drinks that can cause cavities.
+Do not force them to eat or try foods. - Eat together.
+Eat with your child to help them learn to like the foods your family likes.
+The whole family eats better when you sit together. - Give small portions.
+If your child is still hungry, they can have more. - Limit sugary snacks and drinks.
+They can cause cavities.
 Offer water between meals and snacks, not juice.
 Your child will eat better when they come to the table hungry. - If you're breast or chest feeding, that's great!
-Your milk gives your child good nutrition.
+Human milk gives your child good nutrition.